qu1x/lookatme/README.md

 # lookatme

-Single file shell script reporting external IPv4 and IPv6 address in parallel to be as fast as possible.
-Requires `curl`.
+Single file `curl` based shell script reporting external IPv4 and IPv6 address in parallel to be as fast as possible.

 ## Usage